Paul Bostaph

-Paul Steven Bostaph (born March 6, 1964) is an American drummer, best known as a member of the thrash metal band Slayer, initially from 1992 to 2001 and again from 2013 to 2019.
-His drumming career began in 1984, when he was 20 years old, and other than Slayer, he has worked with other bands such as Forbidden, Exodus, Systematic, Testament, and BlackGates.
-Metal-Rules.com describes Bostaph as "a true professional and one of the best drummers on today's metal music scene."
+Paul Steven Bostaph (born March 4, 1964) is an American drummer best known as a member of the thrash metal band Slayer, initially from 1992 to 2001, again from 2013 to 2019, and in 2024, after the reunion.
+His drumming career began in 1984 when he was 20 years old.
+In addition to Slayer, he has worked with bands such as Forbidden, Exodus, Systematic, Testament, and BlackGates.
+Metal-Rules.com describes Bostaph as "a true professional and one of the best drummers on today's metal music scene".

 Biography

 Early years (1964–1984)

 Bostaph's first interest was to play bass but he decided to play drums because he found a drum kit cheaper than a bass guitar.
 He approached rock music listening to the Beatles and the Beach Boys, but AC/DC got him into rock drumming.
 He bought his first drum kit at 15 and, after listening to Killers by Iron Maiden, he wanted to become a metal drummer.
 Other influences include bands like ELO, Blue Öyster Cult and Black Sabbath.
 His biggest drumming inspirations are Neil Peart, Phil Rudd, Clive Burr, Tommy Aldridge, Nicko McBrain, Cozy Powell, Jeff Porcaro, Steve Smith, Dave Lombardo, and Tommy Lee.

 Bostaph attended Newark Memorial High School, in Newark, California.
 He had a strong dislike to his schooling years as he thought, "I felt I had enough to get me through every day life, why do I need more?"
 He was interested in sports and towards the end of his first year, his interest in music began, and he got a job, which took priority over his schooling.